Written by Cindy Boussemart, a freelance writer from Ecaillon, France

 Gratitude is a positive emotion that can make a real difference in your life and the life of your loved ones.
 It has many health, relational, intellectual, and spiritual benefits.

-Quite simply, gratitude helps you feel good, and there’s science to back up this claim.
+Quite simply, gratitude helps you feel good, and there’s a science to back up this claim.
 Gratitude helps you feel good by creating dopamine in your brain, which is a neurotransmitter that controls the brain’s reward and pleasure center.
 According to a study, practicing gratitude could add 7 years more to your life.
 Another study proved that gratitude helps people suffering of heart failure (grade one) to cure of this illness.
 It also helps us resist daily stress.

 Gratitude helps people bond.
 Just simply saying ‘thank you’ can make you feel closer to someone.
 When we express gratitude, people feel recognized and appreciated, which is an important part of developing and maintaining healthy relationships.
 In addition, it also feels satisfying and good, selfishly speaking, to serve others.
 Being grateful makes our lives feel much more meaningful.